ammadjahangir/crossword-game-using-Assembly-Language-MASM-syntax/README.md

    increase else your lives will be decrement by 1.
 5) Your word can be horizontal, vertical, diagonal in the maze.

-# Game May Look Like this:
-Lives:00               Score:00